-Urethral cancer is a rare form of cancer that occurs more often in women.
-It begins in the cells that line the urethra but can spread throughout the urinary or reproductive system and to other parts of the body.
+Urethral cancer can be found in the cells that line the urethra but can spread throughout the urinary or reproductive system and to other parts of the body.
 Urethral cancers are named for the types of cells that become malignant (cancerous):

 Urethral cancer can spread quickly to tissues around the urethra and is often found in nearby lymph nodes by the time it is diagnosed.
 People with urethral cancer have more treatment choices and hope for survival than ever before as doctors continue to find new treatments options.